 Advantages of cup feeding

-- A baby can feed at his own pace which may improve his oxygen saturation 2 and he may be more physiologically stable 3
+- Better oxygen saturation and heart rate.
+A premature baby can feed at his own pace which may improve his oxygen saturation and heart rate making him more physiologically stable123

-- Open cups are very easy to clean in resource poor areas or emergencies compared with teats, bottles or tubes
+- Open cups are easily available, inexpensive and very easy to clean in resource poor areas or emergencies compared with teats, bottles or feeding tubes

 - There is a risk of aspiration or choking if cup feeding is not done correctly